AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 3. **PHONE NUMBER**: Must contain only numbers and should be at least 3 digits long.
 4. **EMAIL ADDRESS**: Can contain any values. <br>
 <div class="alert alert-info" markdown="1">
-   * While the email address field accepts any values, it is important to adhere to the following:
+   ℹ️ While the email address field accepts any values, it is important to adhere to the following:
     - The local-part before the '@' symbol can only contain alphanumeric characters and the special characters +_.-.
     - The local-part cannot start or end with any special characters.
     - After the '@' symbol, there should be a domain name composed of domain labels separated by periods.